TheGreengo/Habitrack/README.md

 # Habitrack
 I want to make a habit tracker for my 2024 annual goals.
+These goals are (ironically) going to start in February, because I will be using January to make this goal tracker.

 # Todos:
 - get selector either embedded or to have a back arrow to get there
-- make entries editable
 - create summary pages
   - graphs
   - summary stats